 |Incredibly durable, scratch-resistant||Prone to cracking|

 Price: Between RM10 to RM500 per sq ft

-Other than being super trendy, most people are also attracted to the unique veined patterns of marble.
+Other than being super trendy, most people are also attracted to the unique veined patterns of marble countertop.
 Similar to granite, you’ll never have two exact patterns.
-This natural stone will really allow your kitchen space to pop, especially when paired with similar colour hues for the shelves and cabinets.
+This natural stone will really allow your kitchen island to pop, especially when paired with similar colour hues for the shelves and cabinets.

 In contrast to granite, however, marble is not as durable.
 It’s soft and porous, so it must be sealed often to protect it from damage.
 One mistake with a knife while preparing dinner and you’ll have a permanent scratch on your beautiful marble countertop.
+Always use a cutting board when preparing food on this kitchen top.
 Liquids can also leave permanent stains if not cleaned fast enough.